 5 Easy Steps to Having Difficult Conversations in the Workplace

-However, there are ways to deal with these types of situation that can help your team, department, company etc grow and become stronger, and ways that can damage your team, department, company etc. All good leaders will want to minimise any damage and instead use this as an opportunity to strengthen their team and their position as leader.
+However, there are ways to deal with these types of situation that can help your team, department, or company grow and become stronger, and ways that can damage your team, department, or company.
+All good leaders will want to minimise any damage and instead use this as an opportunity to strengthen their team and their position as leader.

 When an issue comes to light, this could be regarding performance, sick leave, a workplace squabble, or any topic that may make either you or the other staff member uncomfortable, you will need to understand how best to manage staff expectations so as to minimise any conflict and resolve the issue promptly and fairly. .